 docker logs -f gallium-data

-Gallium Data is free for end users, so you can use it as much as you want, on your machines, servers, in the cloud, wherever.
+Gallium Data is free for end users, so you can use it as much as you want, on your machines, servers, in the cloud, wherever, as long as you do not redistribute it (you'll need a license for that).

 Consult the documentation for all the gritty details, such as how to use the debugger, or the API for various types of database packets.